apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 ## 2. Testing the new encoding

-The new encoding should provide the same results as the existing one, the available test suit will thus be used to test the new encoding.
+The new encoding should provide the same results as the existing one, the available test suite will thus be used to test the new encoding.
 To achieve this, the unit tests needs to be made parametric w.r.t. the `SolverConfig` encoding field and the implementations of `SymbStateRewriter`, and the integration tests need to be tagged to run with the new encoding.